 Overall term: 2014 to 2023

-More than 40 years after the Khmer Rouge dictatorship in Cambodia, surviving senior members of the regime who are responsible for the killing of 1.7 million people, are still on trial.
+More than 40 years after the rule of the Khmer Rouge in Cambodia, surviving senior members of the regime who are responsible for the killing of 1.7 million people are still on trial.
 The Extraordinary Chambers in the Courts of Cambodia (ECCC), commonly known as the Khmer Rouge Tribunal, is a Cambodian tribunal supported by the United Nations.
 In February 2012, this court sentenced the former commander of a prison and torture facility to life imprisonment.

 The trial of two former Khmer Rouge leaders has been running since late 2011.
-The main hearing on this case (Case 002/02) ended in July 2017.
+The main hearing on this case ended in July 2017.
 The charge centred around the mass murder of the Vietnamese and Cham people.
-Other charges included crimes against humanity in the form of forced marriages and rape, internal cleansing operations, persecution of Buddhists and forced labour in labour camps.
-The verdict is expected to be handed down in late 2018.
+Other charges included crimes against humanity in the form of forced marriages and rape, internal cleansing, persecution of Buddhists and forced labour in labour camps.
+The verdict of the court of first instance was handed down in late 2018.

 Cambodians are still traumatised by the mass political killings and decades of civil war.
 The country’s failure to come to terms with its past is hampering its efforts to peacefully establish democratic structures based on the rule of law.

 The Cambodian people are better able to deal with the horrors of the civil war and genocide, and have increasing access to methods and structures designed to support civil conflict transformation.

 Experts from the Civil Peace Service (CPS) are supporting several governmental and non-governmental partner organisations in their joint work of remembering the crimes of the past and building a peaceful future together.
 The project prioritises youth and education work.

 Educational campaigns inform the population about the Khmer Rouge’s reign of terror, the progress of the ongoing trial at the ECCC and its impact on rebuilding society.
 These activities help to bring the message of justice and reconciliation out of the confines of the courtrooms and into Cambodian society.
-Dialogue between victims and perpetrators allows both survivors of the Khmer Rouge regime to participate in the process of dealing with the past.
+Dialogue between victims and perpetrators allows both survivors of the Khmer Rouge regime and perpetrators to participate in the process of dealing with the past.